-The Multimedia Communications Lab / Project is offered both in the summer and in the winter term.
+The Multimedia Communications Lab is offered in the summer term.
 Students can choose from a wide variety of topics covering all research areas of KOM.
-All topics (lab and project) are introduced by the respective supervisor during a kickoff seminar at the beginning of each semester.
-Based on the scope and complexity of the task, it is offered either as lab or as project targeting bachelor or master students in electrical engineering and computer science.
+Topics are introduced by the respective supervisor during a kickoff seminar at the beginning of each semester.
+The scope and complexity of tasks target bachelor's or master's students in electrical engineering and computer science.

 Requirements